 About Andrew Ritchie QC

-Legal Practice: Personal injury, clinical negligence & professional negligence.
+Legal Practice: Very experiened in Personal injury, clinical negligence & Terrorist Attack Inquests.
 Special interest in hypoxia at birth, failure to diagnose, traumatic brain injury, spinal injury, fatal accidents, road traffic insurance law and Motor Insurers Bureau cases.

 Examples of Cases: